tbug-szoke/Pewlett-Hackard-Analysis/README.md

   INSERT IMAGE mentor_titles.png

 ## Summary
-In summary, Pewlett Hackard needs to plan for the retirement of 72,458 employees.
+In summary, Pewlett Hackard needs to plan for the retirement of 72,458 employees out of 240,124 total current employees or nearly 30% of their workforce.
+They have identified 1,549 potential mentors, but that may not be enough.
+Pewlet Hackard should consider expanding the potential mentor pool to more of its near to retirement workforce.